citusdata/citus_docs/develop/api_udf.rst

 alter_distributed_table
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-The alter_distributed_table() function can be used to change distribution column, shard count or colocation properties of a distributed table.
+The alter_distributed_table() function can be used to change the distribution column, shard count or colocation properties of a distributed table.

 Arguments
 ************************